davidgs/c8-workshop/Exercise3/index.md

 Once all of these libraries are installed, you can open the `CandyCam` sketch.
 All you should need to do at this point is plug your ESP32-CAM into the USB port on your laptop and click `upload` to load the sketch to your device.

+**Troubleshooting**
+> If you're having trouble with the port "timing out", try reducing the port speed to 115200.
+If you're unable to reduce the port speed, you can open a terminal and run the following command:
+> ```shell
+> $ esptool.py -p YOUR_PORT -b 115200 ...
+> ```
+> and then copy/paste the failed command from the Arduino IDE window (the part after the `-p` section) into the terminal.

 Once the upload is complete, open the Serial Monitor and look for the line:

 ```